Giftbit/lightrail-client-javascript/README.md

 The following features are supported in this version:

 ##### Contacts
-Create, Get, List, Update, Delete, List Values, Attach Value
+Create, Get, List, Update, Delete, List Values, Attach to Value, Detach from Value

 ##### Values
 Create, Get by Id, Get by FullCode, List, Update, Delete